th3-z/kf2-magicked-admin/README.md

 ### Other features
 Writing a server_name.motd file with pairs of %PLR and %SCR and enabling the motd_scoreboard option will put a live scoreboard in the motd.
-Enabling the map_autochange option will change the map to a random one from official Killing floor 2 maps if the server gets stuck on the same map with 0 players for 10 minutes.
+Enabling the map_autochange option will change the map to a random one from official Killing floor 2 maps if the server gets stuck on the same map with 0 players for 4 hours.

 ### Planned features
+*
+* Add server name to the print messages like "INFO: Player bon joined server Hard" and "INFO: Player bon quit from Hard".
+* INFO: Submitting motd for "Server.name".
+* Option in config to choose what interval you want Watchdog to be set at.
-* Option in config to choose what maps you want watchdog to choose from.
+* Option in config to choose what maps you want Watchdog to choose from.
 * %DSH and %KLS to represent Dosh and Kills in motd.
 * Using !stop_tc or !stop_trc or !stop_wc while there are 0 timed commands active will display "There aren't any tc's set.
 * !time - display the players time logged in and log in count